Clinical Course, Prognosis and Treatment of MDS-EB2

 Other prognostic factors are the number and type of cytogenetic changes and the number of cytopenias.

-If treatment is indicated, it depends very much on the prognostic group of the patient.
-The Revised International Prognostic Scoring System, or IPSS-R, is a way of taking all of the different indicators, such as the number of cytopenias present and number of blasts, etc., to determine a prognosis.
+It depends very much on the patient's prognostic group if treatment is indicated.
+The Revised International Prognostic Scoring System, or IPSS-R, uses various indicators, such as the number of cytopenias present and blasts, to determine a prognosis.

-To summarize, the following are taken into account to determine the IPSS-R: the number of blasts, the karyotype, and the cytopenias, i.e., how low the hemoglobin, platelet count, and neutrophil count are).
+To summarize, the following are considered to determine the IPSS-R: the number of blasts, the karyotype, and the cytopenias, i.e., how low the hemoglobin, platelet count, and neutrophil count are).